Our Projects and Homelessness in Worthing

 Quantifying homelessness is not a straightforward thing to do as there are people who become homeless but find a temporary solution by staying with friends, family members, living in squats or insecure accommodation.
 Research by the national charity Crisis indicates that about 62 per cent of single homeless people are hidden and may not show up in official figures.

-According to the Department for Communities and Local Government (published in January 2017) 4,134 people in England are estimated to be sleeping out on any one night in England.
-This is a 16% increase from the year before.
+According to the Department for Communities and Local Government (published in January 2018) 4,751 people in England are estimated to be sleeping out on any one night in England.
+This is a 15% increase from the year before.
 However, this number is a snapshot compiled of street counts and estimated by local governments and the actual figure is estimated to be much higher.
-Last year 275,000 people approached local authorities for homelessness assistance.
+Research, by predominate homeless charity Crisis, estimates there are around 9,100 people sleeping rough every night and 8,900 sleeping in cars, tents, on public transport etc. They also estimate there are 12,100 people squatting in unlicensed and/or non-residential buildings and 68,300 sofa-surfing.

-- The areas with the highest numbers of rough sleepers are Westminster (260), Brighton and hove (144) and Corwall (99)
+- The areas with the highest rate of rough sleepers are Westminster (217), Brighton and Hove (129) and Camden (112)

 - If you are homeless you are 17 times more likely to be a victim of violence, much of it perpetrated by members of the general public